 This is definitely a more premium product, but may be a good option for more frequent travelers, those who work remotely, and those who need to get online in more remote locations like RVs or rural settings.
 For more convenient travel, there are cases you can purchase for it to keep the router and cords, such as this one.

-Note that there is also a M2 version of the router available in certain markets like the UK.
+Note that there is also a M2 version of the router available in certain markets like the United Kingdom and Europe.
+This one also offers more features like a touchscreen interface but it doesn’t include 5G support.

 Price: Check latest price here

-You can see and compare each of the travel routers above in one place on Amazon here.
+You can see and compare most of the travel routers above in one place on Amazon here.

 What We Like about Travel Routers